 Mighty Musical Monday is a monthly free concert event, taking place each first Monday of the month at noon unless otherwise noted, featuring the Mighty Wurlitzer organ, the Theatre House Organist and local guest performers.
 This series is very popular with the senior community in Knoxville.
 Your gift will help ensure this free series can continue for years to come.
 To learn more about the Mighty Wurlitzer organ, or to watch past Mighty Musical Monday peformances streamed during our closure, click here.

 Youth Arts Alliance was formed to provide arts enrichment to school aged children.
 Since its first year, the Youth Arts Alliance has provided almost 3,000 tickets to students in the area.
 Youth Arts Alliance has also made possible Master Classes with cast members from our Broadway shows and classic movie screenings, and aims to continue to grow the opportunities and programs offered.
 Youth Arts Alliance relies on grant money and generous donations from individuals and businesses in the community in order to provide arts enrichment.
 Your gift will help provide arts education in our community.

 Planned giving provides an opportunity to leave a lasting legacy for the organizations and/or causes that are meaningful to the donor.
 These types of gifts provide support that continues long after the reading of a last will and testament.
-Our planned giving brochure provides an overview of the options available for our organization but we strongly recommend that you consult your attorney and your tax or financial advisors to draw up an estate plan that is specific to your interests and needs.
+Our planned giving document provides an overview of the options available for our organization but we strongly recommend that you consult your attorney and your tax or financial advisors to draw up an estate plan that is specific to your interests and needs.
 To learn more about planned giving options, please contact Becky Hancock, Executive Director, at 865.684.1200 ext.
 145. Please see our gift acceptance policy for guidelines on the types of gifts we can receive.